 Last century, Polaroid had a monopoly on instant photo printing, so much so that most people referred to all instant cameras as “Polaroids.”
 Now, our smartphones are our default cameras, and instant photo printers are here to marry the technological benefits of the present – like social media and photo filters – with the fun of yesteryear.

 Instant photo printers are designed to take your personal photos on your phone and print them instantly to physical photographs you can share and treasure.
 They print in standard photo sizes and often include apps for editing photos, so each print comes out perfect.

 If you’re ready to get in on the fun of instant photo printers – or you’re ready to give your modern tech a healthy dose of nostalgia – you’re in the right place.
-Read on for everything you need to know about instant photo printers – the features you want, the hidden pricing gotchas, and the best models available.

 Before you start shopping, take a moment to consider what you’ll be using your instant photo printer for and what features are most important to you.
 We recommend you start by asking these questions.

 How much does replacement photo paper cost?
 This is the most important consideration of all because a bargain photo printer stops being a bargain if replacement photo paper is overpriced.
 Look for a photo printer or instant camera that takes replacement cartridges with 30 to 50 photos each, and expect to pay between $20 and $40 per cartridge.
 If you see a model with replacement photo paper that’s more expensive than that, find one that’s more affordable.